Install GitLab Runner using the official GitLab repositories

 You can find the technical description of how to configure package signature verification for RPM-based distributions in the Linux package documentation.
 The GitLab Runner differences are:

-The DEB format does not officially contain a default and included method for signing packages.
-The GitLab Runner project uses dpkg-sig tool for signing and verifying signatures on packages.
+The deb format does not officially contain a default and included method for signing packages.
+The GitLab Runner project uses the dpkg-sig tool for signing and verifying signatures on packages.
 This method supports only manual verification of packages.

 curl -JLO "https://packages.gitlab.com/runner/gitlab-runner/gpgkey/runner-gitlab-runner-49F16C5CC3A0F81F.pub.gpg"